department-of-health/Fleming-Fund-Website/README.md

 wp-install
 ```

+* **!!TODO!!** explain how to restore the database

-* Run these two shell scripts to server the website:
+* Run these two shell scripts to build and serve the website:
   * `dev--build-and-watch.sh`
   This uses Webpack to compile SCSS etc
   It watches for changed files and re-compiles automatically.

   * `dev--run-php-server.sh`
   This runs a simple PHP server in the right folder.

-Note: you can just double-click on these shell scripts in Windows Explorer to open them in Git Bash - they each close automatically when you press Ctrl-C
+  **Note:** this file must be run from an existing command prompt
+  e.g. by running `./dev--run-php-server.sh`
+  For some reason, if you just double-click on this shell script in Windows Explorer, it doesn't know where your `php.ini` file is :-(